pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

     - GitHub (webhooks)
     - On-premises (using Service Bus)
     - Twilio (SMS messages)
+  - If an application needs an HTTP endpoint for a potentially long running  process without getting into a elaborate programming model, Azure Functions is a good option.
+They can be developed as an extension of an existing application.
+They support routing based endpoints similar to an API.
+They support AAD and other authentication, SSL, Custom Domain, RBAC, etc. They have a good CI/CD support as well.
+They are in the process of integrating .Net Core support.
+So if you are looking to get a simple application model and don't want to get into setting up/managing underlying infrastructure, Azure Functions is good choice.
 - Stream Analytics:
   - For streaming data.
   - Uses inputs (topics), queries (pattern matching) and outputs (subscribers)